lucatume/htblock-ajax-nav/readme.txt

 = Manual Installation =

-1. Upload the entire `/ajax-nav-block` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/ajax-navigation-block` directory to the `/wp-content/plugins/` directory.
-2. Activate AJAX Nav Block through the 'Plugins' menu in WordPress.
+2. Activate AJAX Navigation Block through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==